syncfusion-content/php-docs/PHP/Ribbon/getting-started.md

 ---
-title: Getting started with Ribbon component | Syncfusion
+title: Getting started with PHP Ribbon | Syncfusion
 description: Learn here about Getting Started with Ribbon in Syncfusion Essential PHP Application, its elements, and more.
 platform: php
 control: ribbon